zeek/zeek/scripts/base/frameworks/config/index.rst

 :doc:`/scripts/base/frameworks/config/main.zeek`

-   The configuration framework provides a way to change Bro options (as specified by the "option" keyword) at runtime.
+   The configuration framework provides a way to change Zeek options (as specified by the "option" keyword) at runtime.
 It also logs runtime changes to options to config.log.